Tower block: History

-High rises were built in the Yemeni city of Shibam in the 16th century.
+High-rises were built in the Yemeni city of Shibam in the 16th century.
 The houses of Shibam are all made out of mud bricks, but about five hundred of them are tower houses, which rise five to sixteen stories high, with each floor having one or two apartments.
 This technique of building was implemented to protect residents from Bedouin attacks.
 While Shibam has existed for around two thousand years, most of the city's houses date from the 16th century.
 The city has the tallest mud buildings in the world, some more than 30 meters (100 feet) high.
 Shibam has been called "one of the oldest and best examples of urban planning based on the principle of vertical construction" or "Manhattan of the desert".

 The engineer's definition of high-rise buildings comes from the development of fire trucks in the late 19th century.
 Magirus had shown the first cogwheel sliding ladder in 1864.
-The first turntable ladder drawn by horses was developed in 1892 which had a length of 25 meters.
+The first turntable ladder drawn by horses was developed in 1892 which had a length of 25 meters (82 ft).
 The extension ladder was motorized by Magirus in 1904.
-The definition of a maximum of 22 meters for the highest floor was common in the building regulations at the time and it is still so today in Germany.
-The common height for turntable ladders did later go to 32 meters (100 feet), so that 30 meter is a common limit in some building regulations today, for example in Switzerland.
+The definition of a maximum of 22 meters (72 ft) for the highest floor was common in the building regulations at the time and it is still so today in Germany.
+The common height for turntable ladders did later go to 32 meters (105 feet), so that 30 meters (98 ft) is a common limit in some building regulations today, for example in Switzerland.
 Any building that exceeds the height of the usual turntable ladders in a city must install additional fire safety equipment, so that these high-rise buildings have a different section in the building regulations in the world.

+The residential tower block with its typical concrete construction is a familiar feature of Modernist architecture.
+Influential examples include Le Corbusier's "housing unit", his Unité d'Habitation, repeated in various European cities starting with his Cité radieuse in Marseille (1947–52), constructed of béton brut, rough-cast concrete, as steel for framework was unavailable in post-war France.
+Residential tower blocks became standard in housing urban populations displaced by slum clearances and "urban renewal".
+High-rise projects after World War II typically rejected the classical designs of the early skyscrapers, instead embracing the uniform international style; many older skyscrapers were redesigned to suit contemporary tastes or even got demolished - such as New York's Singer Building, once the world's tallest skyscraper.
+However, with the movements of Postmodernism, New Urbanism, and New Classical Architecture, that established since the 1980s, a more classical approach came back to global skyscraper design, that is popular today.

+Other contemporary styles and movements in high-rise design include organic, sustainable, neo-futurist, structuralist, high-tech, deconstructivist, blob, digital, streamline, novelty, critical regionalist, vernacular, Art Deco (or Art Deco Nouveau), and neohistorist, also known as revivalist.